2022–23 UCF Knights women's basketball team

 The 2022–23 UCF Knights women's basketball team represented the University of Central Florida during the 2022–23 NCAA Division I basketball season.
-The Knights compete in Division I of the National Collegiate Athletic Association (NCAA) and the American Athletic Conference (The American).
-The Knights, in the program's 46th season of basketball, are led by first-year head coach Sytia Messer, and play their home games at the Addition Financial Arena on the university's main campus in Orlando, Florida.
+The Knights competed in Division I of the National Collegiate Athletic Association (NCAA) and the American Athletic Conference (The American).
+The Knights, in the program's 46th season of basketball, were led by first-year head coach Sytia Messer, and played their home games at the Addition Financial Arena on the university's main campus in Orlando, Florida.

-This was also the last season UCF play in the American Athletic Conference before moving to the Big 12 Conference.
+This was the last season that UCF played in the American Athletic Conference before moving to the Big 12 Conference.

 Previous season

 The Knights finished the 2021–22 season 22–3 and were American Athletic Conference champions at 14–1, winning the conference tournament and an automatic bid to the 2022 NCAA Division I women's basketball tournament, where they defeated Florida in the first round before losing to UConn in the second round.